GoC-Spending/contracts-data-web/content/department/mpcc-cppm.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Military Police Complaints Commission of Canada spent an estimated \$340.3K in 2021-2022 on contracts.
+Military Police Complaints Commission of Canada spent an estimated **\$340.3K in 2021-2022** on contracts.

+Across 129 contracts active since the start of the 2017-2018 fiscal year, 9 have at least one amendment (7%).
+Of contracts with amendments, the average increase in dollar value was 158% and the average number of amendments was 1.56.
+Cumulatively these amendments represent an increase of \$602.0K over the original contract values.

+The average contract duration was 1.02 years, and the average contract value (not including contracts under \$10k) was \$26.7K.
+The longest contract was 5 years.
+The largest contract by value (including amendments) was \$294.9K.

 {{< /entity_summary >}}

 ## Vendors